-Patient Observer ™ leverages advanced Microsoft ® Kinect ® technology to care for the patient at every angle.
-Unlike traditional 2D video cameras, Cerner Patient Observer has the unique ability to see in 3D and track human skeletons.
+Patient Observer ™ leverages advanced technology to care for the patient at every angle.
+Unlike traditional 2D video cameras, Cerner Patient Observer has the unique ability to see in 3D and track patient movement.
 Motion zones are defined to meet the unique needs of each patient which helps to reduce the risk of alert fatigue for the monitoring technician.

 Two way communication makes it easy for the monitoring technician to redirect the patient, and potentially prevent an adverse event from occuring.
 When an alert is issued, the monitoring technician can engage the patient in a two-way conversation with a single click, and contact the care team if needed.